Andreapan131/MarketingAnalysis_Aribnb-Listings-Performance/README.md

 Because cluster patterns alone cannot establish a review–revenue relationship, linear regression was used as a formal modeling approach.
 - Estimated revenue over the past 365 days was used as the dependent variable
 - Overall review score was specified as the key independent variable
-- Control variables (price, neighborhood, host experience, and listing capacity) were included to hold other factors constant
+- Control variable were included to hold other factors constant

 ### 5️⃣ Data Visualization
 - Cluster-level comparisons and distributions